 VINCENT E. PRICE is the 10th President of Duke University, where he is also Walter Hines Page Professor of Public Policy and Political Science in the Sanford School of Public Policy and Trinity College of Arts and Sciences.
 Prior to coming to Duke, Price served as Provost of the University of Pennsylvania and was Steven H. Chaffee Professor in the Annenberg School for Communication and Professor of Political Science in the School of Arts and Sciences.
 As Provost and chief academic officer, he advanced initiatives to diversify the faculty and expand interdisciplinary research; guided the development of new forms of teaching and learning, both in the classroom and in the digital world; expanded the university’s global presence, including the launch of the Penn Wharton Center in Beijing; and enhanced arts and culture on campus, shepherding the creation of the Sachs Program for Arts Innovation.
 He led Penn’s role as one of the first partners with Coursera, the online open learning platform, and served as Chair of Coursera’s University Advisory Board.
 He came to Penn in 1998 after 11 years at the University of Michigan, where he was Chair of the Department of Communication Studies and a Faculty Associate of the Center for Political Studies.
 President Price is a leading global expert on public opinion, social influence and political communication.
 Price has held visiting appointments at the University of Paris-Sorbonne and the University of Amsterdam, and has lectured widely at universities around the world.
 (Ph.D., M.A., Stanford University; B.A., Santa Clara University).

-JACK O. BOVENDER JR. is retired Chairman and Chief Executive Officer of Nashville, Tenn.,-based Hospital Corporation of America (HCA).
-He is a 40-year veteran of the health care industry and has worked at HCA for 32 years.
-Bovender began his hospital administrative career in 1969 as a lieutenant in the United States Navy stationed at the Naval Regional Medical Center in Portsmouth, Va.
+JACK O. BOVENDER JR. is retired Chairman and Chief Executive Officer of Nashville, Tenn.-based Hospital Corporation of America (HCA).
+He is a 40-year veteran of the health care industry and worked at HCA for 32 years.
+Mr. Bovender began his hospital administrative career in 1969 as a lieutenant in the United States Navy stationed at the Naval Regional Medical Center in Portsmouth, Va.
 He later served as Chief Executive Officer of Medical Center Hospital in Largo, Fla., and West Florida Regional Medical Center in Pensacola, both owned by HCA.
-Bovender held several senior-level positions with HCA and in 1992 he was named Executive Vice President and Chief Operating Officer.
-Following HCA’s merger with Columbia in 1994, he retired and served on the boards of several public and private companies, including Quorum Health Group Inc., American Retirement Corp. and Nashville Electric Service.
+Mr. Bovender held several senior-level positions with HCA and in 1992 he was named Executive Vice President and Chief Operating Officer.
+Following HCA's merger with Columbia in 1994, he retired and served on the boards of several public and private companies, including Quorum Health Group Inc., American Retirement Corp. and Nashville Electric Service.
 He returned to HCA in 1997 as President and Chief Operating Officer.
 He was appointed to HCA's Board of Directors in 1999 and was named President and CEO in 2001.
 He became Chairman and CEO of HCA in January 2002 and Chairman in January 2009.
 He retired in December 2009.
-Bovender is a founding member of the Nashville Health Care Council.
-He served on the Board of Governors of the American College of Healthcare Executives (ACHE).
+Mr. Bovender is a founding member of the Nashville Health Care Council.
+He served on the Board of Governors of the American College of Healthcare Executives.
 He has served on the boards of several Nashville human services and art organizations.
 In 2012, he was elected to the Board of Directors of Bank of America and now serves as the bank's Lead Independent Director.
-He is a member of the Duke University Health System board and the Board of Visitors at The Fuqua School of Business.
+He is a member of the Duke University Health System Board, and the Board of Visitors at the Fuqua School of Business.
 Elected to the Duke University Board of Trustees in 2007, he currently serves as Chair.
 (A.B., M.H.A., Duke University)